Pretty-Good-Freedom-Tech/brainstorm/docs/applications/nosfabrica.md

-Incorporation of NIP-85: Trusted Assertions into NosFabrica
+Incorporation of NIP-85: Trusted Assertions into NosFabrica ecosystem
 =====

 ## Motivations